 Your Best Chapters May Already Exist

-Speakers often assume they need fresh material for a book.
+Consultants, coaches, and speakers often assume they need fresh material for a book.
 In practice, the best content already lives in places you use every week.

 A Strong Book Starts with the Right Collaboration